DrafaKiller/TokenParser-dart/README.md

 ## Token

-A token is a result of matching a lexeme to an input.
+A token is the result of matching a lexeme to an input.
 It contains the value of the lexeme that matched and the position of the token.

 The process of generating this token is called **tokenization**.